 In this blog post, we introduce the Swift-Enterprise-Demo application, one of the most recent demo apps that our team (Swift@IBM) has developed.
-This application highlights some of the new enterprise capabilities you can leverage when you deploy your Swift and Kitura-based applications to the Bluemix cloud.
-Using a cloud offering, such as Bluemix, for provisioning and running your applications allows you to focus on implementing business logic and features and not worry about server and hardware maintenance.
+This application highlights some of the new enterprise capabilities you can leverage when you deploy your Swift and Kitura-based applications to the IBM Cloud.
+Using a cloud offering for provisioning and running your applications allows you to focus on implementing business logic and features and not worry about server and hardware maintenance.
 However, there are more advantages for hosting your Kitura-based applications on the cloud as we will see next.

 Reacting appropriately to spikes in application usage is critical to ensure your application remains responsive under heavy loads.
-Though you can scale your application manually using the Cloud Foundry command line or your application’s dashboard on Bluemix, wouldn’t it be better if you could scale your application automatically?
-The latest version of the Auto-Scaling service in Bluemix allows users to create custom policies for dynamically scaling their Swift applications horizontally.
+Though you can scale your application manually using the Cloud Foundry command line or your application’s dashboard on IBM Cloud, wouldn’t it be better if you could scale your application automatically?
+The latest version of the Auto-Scaling service on IBM Cloud allows users to create custom policies for dynamically scaling their Swift applications horizontally.
 Using this service, developers can define rules that use memory usage, http response time, and http throughput metrics for creating additional instances of the application (i.e. scaling out).
 In these rules, you can also define the conditions for removing instances of your application (i.e. scaling in) when the spike has gone down.

 The Auto-Scaling service also gives you the ability to have more fine-grained control over the rules you define.
 For instance, you scan specify the amount of time the application must “cooldown” before it can scale in our out again.
 You can also specify the amount of time the application must remain “out of bounds” (i.e. breach time) before a scaling action could be triggered (by “out of bounds” we mean that the collected metrics are either above the upper threshold or below the lower threshold).
 Binding your Kitura-based application to the Auto-Scaling service will give you the keys to fine-tune and control how your application should scale based on usage spikes without requiring manual intervention from you.